pieroproietti/penguins-eggs/DOCS/WAY-TO-ALPINE.md

 * package calamares on Alpine 3.20 to use with eggs, there is a version on [branch=v3.18](https://pkgs.alpinelinux.org/packages?name=calamares&branch=v3.18&repo=&arch=&maintainer=), probably it's just question to actualize.

 > [!NOTE]
-> Penguins eggs already support: arch, debian, devuan, manjaro, ubuntu and there are [WAy-TO-FEDORA](./WAY-TO-FEDORA.md) and [WAY-TO-SUSE](./WAY-TO-SUSE.md) you can follow and improve.
+> Penguins eggs already support: arch, debian, devuan, manjaro and ubuntu, there are [WAy-TO-FEDORA](./WAY-TO-FEDORA.md) and [WAY-TO-SUSE](./WAY-TO-SUSE.md) you can follow and improve.

 # Video
 * [Install and building ISO](https://www.youtube.com/watch?v=3MxdBI5fWm8)